elenasacristan/mobile-first/README.md

-# TESTING Responsive Design
+# CHALLENGE Mobile first approach

-This is a small webpage to learn how to use Media queries in order to apply **responsive design**
+This is the challenge for **Mobile first approach**

 ### Link